trongbang86/mapped-diagnostic-context-logging/README.md

 ### Prerequisites
 - [Gradle](https://gradle.org/install)
 - JDK
+- NodeJS
+- Gulp
+- Bower

 ### Libraries
 - Spring Boot
 - Logback
+- SASS

 ## HOW TO RUN

 ![alt How To Run](docs/how-to-run.jpg?raw=true)

-You should have 3 windows running.
+You should have 4 windows running.
 One is to start the server with `gradle bootRun`.
 One is to continuously tracking/compiling changes with `gradle -t classes`.
-The final one is to see the log file with `tail -F logs/app.log`.
+The next one is to see the log file with `tail -F logs/app.log`.
+The final one is optional and it enables continuous SASS compiling.

 ## DESIGN